 Alaska Northern Lights Winter Adventure Tour (7-Days)

-- Witness the magical spectacle of the Northern Lights as they dance across the sky.
+Witness the magic of the Northern Lights as they dance across the sky.

-- Enjoy a snowmachine tour through the beautiful Alaskan wilderness.
+Enjoy a dog sled tour through the beautiful Alaskan wilderness.

 Northern Lights Adventure Itinerary - 7 Days

 Visit Fairbanks Alaska, one of the best places on Earth for experiencing the beautiful and mysterious northern lights of Alaska.
 This location provides a terrific balance of occurrence, frequency and aurora activity.
-People from all over the world travel far and wide to Alaska to view the stunning and mystical Aurora Borealis and to participate in an exciting winter activities like dog sledding or snowmachining (Alaskan term for snowmobiling) Our Aurora Borealis / Northern Lights tour packages include all accommodations, activities listed, transportation & professional photographer/guide that will assist you in making sure that you capture the aurora with you camera!.
+People from all over the world travel far and wide to Alaska to view the stunning and mystical Aurora Borealis and to participate in an exciting winter activities like dog sledding.
+Our Aurora Borealis / Northern Lights tour packages include all accommodations, activities listed, transportation & professional photographer/guide that will assist you in making sure that you capture the aurora with you camera!.

-Later, we continue northto Talkeetna, a classic Alaskan small town with lots of history and tales about mountaineers and bush pilots.
+Day 2: Talkeetna: Today, we travel north to Talkeetna, a classic Alaskan small town with lots of history and tales about mountaineers and bush pilots.
 You will arrive this afternoon in Talkeetna.
 Accommodations feature complete bathroom and shower facilities, kitchenette, dining area and living area.
 From here, you can gaze at the sunset or enjoy an evening coffee.
 In Talkeetna, you can take an optional scenic flight over the Alaska Range & Denali.
 This is considered to be the greatest flight on Earth!
 You’ll talk about this flight forever!
 This magnificent flight takes you around Denali, the Sheldon Amphitheater, and the Great Gorge.
 Listen as your pilot describes the natural wonders of Denali National Park.
 This is an unsurpassed photo opportunity, so make sure you bring plenty of film for your camera.
+Overnight in Talkeetna.
 (L)

 Last Day: Fairbanks Departure: We will enjoy breakfast together this morning and bid farewell to our trip leader and fellow travelers as we head our separate ways for the journey back home.
 (B)